t3-oss/t3-env/README.md

    * Due to how Next.js bundles environment variables on Edge and Client,
    * we need to manually destructure them to make sure all are included in bundle.
    *
-   * 💡 You'll get typeerrors if not all variables from `server` & `client` are included here.
+   * 💡 You'll get type errors if not all variables from `server` & `client` are included here.
    */
   runtimeEnv: {
     DATABASE_URL: process.env.DATABASE_URL,